tali/gerrit-plugin-follow-me/README.md

 As review findings cannot be corrected within the already released versions, follow-up tickets should be created and referenced in the change message.
 Gerrit can still be used to document and discuss all findings.
-Once the followup ticket is closed, the Gerrit change can be submitted, too.
+Once the follow-up ticket is closed, the Gerrit change can be submitted, too.

 ### Review of externally managed code